netblue30/firejail/README.md

 `````
 # 0.9.44 bugfixes branch

 This branch will get released soon as 0.9.44.2.
-It solves some security problems and some small bug fixes.
+It solves some security problems and some small bugs.
 For any other developments, please use the main branch.